 the miserable and the crotchety.

 The collection dances betwixt certainty and question.
 Doubt and reason.
-Of the places she brings us, the sea, the field, into the universe itself, she isn’t above peering into the darker, unanswered places either.
+Oliver brings us to the sea, the field, into the universe itself and peers into their darker, unanswered fragments.

 this yellow-white lace-mass